For the most up-to-date information - read our latest article 'Updated ‘no deal’ Brexit guidance for moving goods between the UK and EU' .

-We have outlined details of some key VAT changes that may arise on Saturday 30 March 2019:
+We have outlined details of some key VAT changes that may arise:

 Businesses who currently buy/sell goods just with the EU must act now to ensure that they are prepared in the event of a no deal EU exit as such shipments become imports and exports after the UK leaves the EU.
 An action to take is to apply for an EORI number which allows businesses to import/export goods from/to outside the EU.
 Without this number, you would be at risk of not being able to import/export your goods into/from the UK and/or not being able to reclaim import VAT.

 In addition, HMRC has announced Transitional Simplified Procedures (TSP) to make it easier for businesses to import goods from the EU.
 Once businesses are registered for TSP, they will be able to transport goods from the EU into the UK without having to make a full customs declaration at the border, and will be able to postpone paying any import VAT or duty.
 The new procedures should reduce the amount of information importers need to give in an import declaration when the goods are crossing the border.

 We recommend that all businesses who will be importing goods into the UK from the EU speak with their freight agent in order to familiarise themselves with the administrative requirements.

 Most countries (certainly those in the EU and some non-EU) operate exported services rules that mean they do not charge with local VAT when providing services to overseas business customers.
 The local country VAT rules consider the ‘place of supply’ (i.e. the country in which VAT is due) and, while there are some exceptions, such as for land transactions and admission to events, most services provided to an overseas business customer are not subject to local VAT.
 We would not expect the UK leaving the EU to result in a change when UK firms purchase professional services from EU based suppliers.